acquitelol/chxry-nea/report/report.typ

 == Project Outline

 I plan to create a set of tools for programming with a custom instruction set, including an assembler and an interactive virtual machine.
 The goal is to make learning low level programming more approachable, by eliminating the complexity of modern computer architectures.
 The design and tooling for this instruction set will be based on real-life designs in order to make the skills learnt by the user transferrable to real technologies.
-// one more para probably? demo programs
+// TODO one more para probably? demo programs

 == Client Information